tp-link-extender/revival-archive/src/routes/about/+page.md

 Revivals can also be featured in the *Revival Of The Month*, a special place where one revival is, in our opinion - the best revival for users to join at the moment.
 There can't be more than one *Revival Of The Month* obviously, so we also have a featured section where we recommend other good revivals.
 Additionally, if you own a revival, you can request to be on the featured section!

-We do not provide any revival clients.
+We do not provide any revival clients for security reasons.

 ---